Pence-Cole Valley Transit Center: History

+In 2023, a bus-only entrance to the north side of the facility was added to bypass two intersections.
+The STA 2024 budget also includes funding for battery electric bus charging infrastructure to be installed in 2025.

 Early 2000s light rail proposal

 The Pence-Cole Valley Transit Center played a key role in STA's early 2000s light rail proposal.
-The transit center would have been incorporated into the proposed University City Station which was identified as one of three key stations along the light rail route that would spurn nearly $1 billion in transit oriented development under the principles of new urbanism.
+The transit center would have been incorporated into the proposed University City Station which was identified as one of three key stations along the light rail route that would spurn nearly $1 billion in Transit-oriented development under the principles of new urbanism.
 Forecasts projected the station to be a catalyst for the development of the University City town center, which would have seen as many as 2,300 residential units, 231,000 square feet of office space, and 115,000 square feet of retail space developed over time.

 Services

-As of September 2021, the Valley Transit Center is served by eight bus routes.
+As of October 2024, the Valley Transit Center is served by eight bus routes.